wesnoth/wesnoth/attic/README.md

 perrin.png
    Originally from THoT.
 No longer used, removed for GitHub #6602.

-ratheln.png
-   Originally from THoT.
-No longer used, removed in GitHub #6593.

 righteous-flame-icon.png
    Originally from THoT.
 No longer used, removed for GitHub #6602.